pauromeu/eigenvalue-pcsc/README.md

    - A technique for finding the smallest eigenvalue of a matrix.

 3. **Power and Inverse Power Methods with Shift**:
-   - An enhancement of the basic methods, incorporating a shift to accelerate convergence.
+   - An enhancement of the basic methods, incorporating a shift to accelerate convergence and find eigenvalues that are not in the extreme of the spectrum.

 4. **QR Method**:
    - An algorithm to compute all eigenvalues of a matrix by decomposing it into a product of an orthogonal matrix `Q` and an upper triangular matrix `R`.